 If you feel any concern having spoken to a student, definitely don't keep it to yourself.
 Depending on the nature and level of your concern, you could either discuss this with your Senior Personal Tutor in your school or refer the student to other services at the University.

 Watch for signal Something as apparently simple as a student seeking an extension for an assignment can be an indicator of an underlying or emerging problem.

 You should be alert to any early suggestions that a student may be experiencing difficulty.
-You can refer to this guidance if you are worried about a student.

 Refer to expert colleagues